 - Research status: Open-label studies underway among adolescents & young women, pregnant and breastfeeding women

 Existing prevention methods have not done enough to stop the spread of HIV among women, who bear a disproportionate burden of the epidemic, particularly in sub-Saharan Africa.
 The monthly dapivirine ring could provide women with the first discreet, long-acting prevention option.

 The ring is made of a flexible silicone matrix polymer and contains the ARV dapivirine, an NNRTI, which is slowly released over the course of a month.

-The ring delivers dapivirine directly at the site of potential infection, with low systemic absorption.
+The ring delivers dapivirine directly at the site of potential infection, with low systemic exposure, which could minimize side effects.
 Women insert the flexible, long-acting ring themselves into the vagina and replace it every month.

 IPM brought the dapivirine ring from concept to Phase III clinical trials in just seven years.
 In 2004, IPM embarked on an extensive program of preclinical assessments of dapivirine in various formulations.
 To provide discreet, long-acting protection to women, IPM prioritized a ring formulation in 2010.
 IPM collaborated with partners to develop and evaluate early prototypes, ultimately advancing Ring-004 to late-stage clinical trials.